Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 ---

-In this example, values are scaled to between 0 and 1 regardless of their initial values, such that smaller values like amount of floors affects the algorithm equally to larger values like distance to communal transport in meters.
+In this example, values are scaled to between 0 and 1 regardless of their initial values, such that smaller values (amount of floors) affects the algorithm equally to larger values (distance to communal transport in meters).

 We also see that whether the distance from communal transport was measured in meters or kilometers in our dataset, we still get the same result after scaling.

-### **4.2.2 Tools**
+### **Tools**

 Python is a useful tool to utilize for analysing and preparing data for going into a machine learning algorithm since it has libraries to both process and present data(for analysing).
 It can also be uesd to implement the machine learning models and work with those, and the output from them.